Factbox: Sandusky sex abuse charges, penalties

 Maximum penalty: 10 years in prison, $25,000 fine.

-- Three counts of unlawful contact with a minor, a third-degree felony.
+- Four counts of unlawful contact with a minor, a third-degree felony.

 Maximum penalty: seven years in prison, $15,000 fine.